FlowFuse/website/src/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments.md

 A DevOps pipeline is an process that helps developers move their code from development to production smoothly.
 In a pipeline, each step depends on the one before it, ensuring every update is properly tested and ready for use.
 The most common stages of a pipeline are:

-1. **Development:** This is where developers build and test their application.
-Testing ensures that basic issues are caught early.
+1. **Development:** This is where the application flows are created.
+A level of testing and checking is carried out as a natural step of the development.
 2. **Staging/Testing:** In this stage, the code is deployed to a staging environment that closely mimics the live system.
-Here, the application is tested in real-world conditions to catch any remaining bugs or issues.
+Here, the application goes through a level of QA and is tested in scenarios as close to real-world conditions as possible.
+This is stage designed to catch any issues that slipped through in the development stage.
-3. **Production:** When everything works fine in staging, the code is deployed to production, making it live and accessible to users.
+3. **Production:** When the flows are tested and confirmed in staging and are ready to be deployed, this stage can be operated to promote the flows to production.

 ## How to Create DevOps Pipelines for Node-RED Deployments